maggarwal13/rdap-irr-support/draft-rdap-irr-extension.md

 The peeringSet  object class can contain the following members:

-objectClassName -- the string “peeringSet"
+objectClassName -- the string “irr0_peeringSet"

 handle -- a string representing the unique identifier of the peeringSet